 Latching onto a single respondent’s comments

-Naturally enough, everybody observing in the backroom brings their own thoughts regarding what they believe and what they expect to hear from the focus group respondents.
-Unfortunately, this can lead to very selective listening.
+Everyone observing a focus group from the back room brings their own thoughts about what they believe and what they expect to hear from the focus group’s respondents.
+Unfortunately, these preconceived ideas can lead to some very selective listening.

-And finally, even though everyone heard the same comments, different observers can come away with different thoughts on what they just witnessed.
+And finally, even though everyone heard the same comments, different observers can come away with different thoughts on what they witnessed.

-The best way to avoid this is to have a debrief at the end of the day once the focus groups are completed.
-This allows for the clients to have a discussion on what they believe they heard and can lead to a consensus rather than everyone walking away with a different take.
+The best way to avoid these potential conflicts is to schedule a debriefing at the end of the day, after the focus groups wrap up.
+This allows for the clients running the focus group to have a discussion on what they believe they heard and can lead to a consensus rather than everyone walking away with a different take.

 Not taking full advantage of your moderator

-Like any piece of research, the end result is only as good as the input.
-With focus groups, your moderator is the key to success in leading the discussion to elicit the learning and insights you seek.
+Like any piece of research, the output is only as good as the input.
+With a focus group, your moderator is the key to success in leading the discussions that elicit the information and insights you seek.
 Having your moderator show up 30 minutes before the first group for a quick, and only, meeting on the project will produce some pretty dismal results.

 The communication with your moderator should be ongoing.
-Between groups, talk to your moderator about what worked well and what did not, and modifications to the discussion.
+Between groups, talk to your moderator about what worked well and what did not and discuss how to modify the discussion going forward.

 The more you communicate with your moderator during the entire process, the more you will get out of the research.